oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 * Constrains the Integer prefix value to a range of 0..32 or 0..128, respectively
 * Specifies that text representations of the type will use CIDR notation

+The `tag-uuid` format option imposes similar constraints:

+* Specifies a two-field Array with one String and one Binary value
+* The String value contains the tag, which is descriptive text and may contain hyphens
+* The Binary value contains the 128-bit UUID value
+* The JSON serialization will be `"tagString--<UUID as text>"`; e.g., `"my-tag-type--ccf8a573-bbf3-48b8-b0ba-b14ddd1fc27d"`

+The `tag-uuid` format for identifiers is used in the [[STIX](#stix-v21)] and [[CACAO](#cacao-security-playbooks-v20)] specifications (see sections 2.9 and 10.10, respectively).

 #### 3.1.2.9 ArrayOf(vtype)